andreamussap/everypillreminder/docs/signin.md

 In this case, input your Facebook information and proceed with the login.

-If it's not the first time that you log in to **EveryPill Reminder** with Facebook using the login screen, you'll see a message: "You previously logged in to EveryPill Reminder with Facebook.
-Would you like to continue?".
+If it's not the first time that you log in to **EveryPill Reminder** with Facebook using the login screen, you'll see a message:

+*"You previously logged in to EveryPill Reminder with Facebook.
+Would you like to continue?"*

 In this case, tap *Continue* to access **EveryPill Reminder**.